 Difference Between Lemon Grass And Citronella Grass | Lemongrass vs Citronella Plant

 Lemongrass or citronella grass are sometimes confused with being the same by many people.
-Both of them are all natural mosquito repellant but citronella plant and lemongrass are different from each other.
+Both of them are all natural mosquito repellant but citronella plant and lemon grass are different from each other.
 However, both are closely related to each other and are tropical grass.
 Both the lemongrass oil and citronella oil smell similar to a great extent.
 Another name for citronella plant is mosquito plant and another name for lemongrass is sweet rush.

 Both are clump-forming grasses, and both scent like lemons.
 Citronella grass is mainly found in two forms citronella geranium and citronella grass.
 Citronella geranium (pelargonium) is not covered in this article.
 In this post, citronella grass and Lemongrass are being compared.